CamGreg/CamGreg/README.md

 - I’m @CamGreg Controls Designer at Industrial Plankton
-- I manage and develop everything from microcontrollers and PLCs up to HMI's, and had a breif interlude creating a ERP system.
+- I manage and develop everything from microcontrollers and PLCs up to HMI's, and had a brief interlude creating a ERP system.
 - You can reach me at controls@industrialplankton.com

 <!---